 Rashid Mahdi, Claude Iverné and Sudanese photographs

-I’ve always had a keen interest in photography, and I first wanted to be a photo journalist.
-I did not become one but I still like photography and I’ve samazed the French city of Trouville-Sur-Mer, a seaside resort and port on the English Channel (Calvados).
-New photos will be published soon.
-A few months ago I saw the exhibition dedicated to ...
-More
+I’ve always had a strong interest in photography, and at one point, I wanted to become a photojournalist.
+While I didn’t pursue that path, my passion for photography remains, and I’ve even “samazed” the French city of Trouville-Sur-Mer, a charming seaside resort and port on the English Channel (Calvados).
+New photos will be published soon. ...

 South Sudan: Render unto southern Sudanese that which is theirs